robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 the login modal panel will appear.

+## Integrate the *logout-modal* Assembly into your *app.js* Loader Module

 We now need to connect this *logout-modal* Assembly Module into the *app.js* file:

-Near the top, import the Sidebar Menu Assembly Module:
+Near the top of your *app.js* file, import the Sidebar Menu Assembly Module:

         import {logout_modal_assembly} from './logout-modal.js';